The arrangement of the upper teeth in humans. Features of the structure of teeth

 • 14, 15, 24 and 25 - upper premolars or small chewing teeth;

-Depending on the function performed, the teeth have a different shape, but they are all similar in structure.
+Depending on the function they perform, teeth have different shapes, but they are all similar in structure.

-Enamel is formed by prisms and interprism matter.
-Outside, it is covered with a strong thin shell - the cuticle, which eventually wears off on the chewing surface of the teeth.
+The enamel is formed by prisms and interprismatic substance.
+On the outside, it is covered with a durable thin shell - the cuticle, which wears off over time on the chewing surface of the teeth.

-Under the enamel is dentin.
+Beneath the enamel is dentin.
 It forms the basis of the tooth.
-It is highly mineralized bone tissue.
-It is highly durable, and second only to enamel in this regard.
+This is highly mineralized bone tissue.
+It is highly durable and second only to enamel in this regard.

-Dentin surrounds the cavity of the tooth and the root canal.
-From the central tissues of the tooth to the enamel, the dentin is permeated with microscopic tubules, through which metabolic processes and the transmission of a nerve impulse are carried out.
+Dentin surrounds the tooth cavity and root canal.
+From the central tissues of the tooth to the enamel, dentin is penetrated by microscopic tubules through which metabolic processes and transmission of nerve impulses are carried out.

-Photo: 1 - raincoat dentine; 2 - peripulpal dentin; 3 - predentin; 4 - odontoblasts; 5 - dentinal tubules
+Photo: 1 - mantle dentin; 2 - peripulpar dentin; 3 - predentin; 4 - odontoblasts; 5 - dentinal tubules

-In the area of the root, the dentin of the tooth is covered with cement, penetrated by collagen fibers.
-Fibers of the ligamentous apparatus - periodontium - are attached to the cement.
+In the root area, the dentin of the tooth is covered with cement, permeated with collagen fibers.
+The fibers of the ligamentous apparatus - the periodontium - are attached to the cement.

 The internal cavity is filled with loose soft tissue - dental pulp.
 It is located in the crown of the tooth and in the root.
 It contains many blood and lymphatic vessels and nerves.

 The pulp performs very important functions: tooth nutrition and metabolism.
-After the pulp is removed, the metabolic processes stop.
+After removal of the pulp, metabolic processes stop.

 This is the histological structure of the tooth, and the anatomical diagram of the structure of human teeth shows us that they consist of a neck, crown and root.